johnhearn/johnhearn.github.io/_posts/2019-02-03-quality-and-time.md

 A second point was that not all features are equal.
 Some features may be known to be fixed in scope and require less maintenance over time, or even be likely to be replaced.
 If we consider the diagram above on a feature by feature basis it again allows us to adjust or efforts for maximum overall value.

 A third point was that quality itself is a [multidimensional measure](https://en.wikipedia.org/wiki/Eight_dimensions_of_quality).
-This again is a broader and arguably much richer definition of quality that the one used to justify sustainable delivery.
+This again is a broader and arguably much richer definition of quality than the one used to justify sustainable delivery.
 Bearing this in mind no doubt will make us better developers.

 ## Lessons learnt
 Providing value through high code and design quality has a **direct and somewhat dynamic relationship with time** and depends on **project length and volatility**.
 Things to bear in mind in our day to day work.